Rule 26: BOARD MEMBER COMMITMENT

 - QUORUM.
 A majority of all currently elected members of the Presque Isle Harbor Association board will constitute a quorum for the purpose of conducting official board business.

 - VOTING.
 All members of the Presque Isle Harbor Association board who are present when a question is put will vote upon the question unless excused by the other members present or unless disqualified by conflict of interests.
 Results of the vote will be recorded.
 Voting on all motions will be by voice unless requested otherwise by a member of the board, at the direction of the president, or required by these policies.
-All voting by which Presque Isle Harbor Association funds are appropriated must be by roll call and the results will be recorded by names of board members.
+All voting by which Presque Isle Harbor Association funds are appropriated for capital projects, must be by roll call vote.
 Voting to elect officers of the board may be by secret ballot.

 - DISQUALIFICATION FOR VOTING.
 No member of the Presque Isle Harbor Association board may vote on any matter in which the board member has a direct or indirect financial interest .
 No member of the board of Presque Isle Harbor Association will have proprietary business dealings with Presque Isle Harbor Association which directly or indirectly results in gain or profit to such board member unless he/she first files a sworn statement with the president of the board of the intent to have such business dealings, and states therein the nature, type, and extent of the transaction and interest of the board member.
 Remaining board members must, by majority vote, give approval.